Asynchronous Bioplausible Neuron for SNN for Event Vision: Introduction

-To address the above challenges, we introduce the Asynchronous Bioplausible Neuron (ABN) function, which can be incorporated into the two most prominent bioplausible neuron models: the Spike Response Model (SRM) \cite{Gerstner1995TimeModels.} and the Leaky Integrate-and-Fire (LIF) model \cite{Gerstner2002SpikingModels}.
-We validate the effectiveness of our approach using two SNNs for object segmentation and image classification tasks under both normal and various degraded conditions, such as low light, high occlusion etc. Further our method has been tested on five different datasets: N-MNIST \cite{Orchard2015ConvertingSaccades}, ESD-1, ESD-2 \cite{Huang2023AEnvironment}, DVS128-Gesture \cite{Amir2017ASystem}, and CIFAR-10 DVS \cite{Li2017CIFAR10-DVS:Classification} to demonstrate its general applicability across various tasks.
-Additionally, we conducted an extensive study of the homeostasis (i.e. stability test of neuron firing), an ablation study to understand the impact of elements of the proposed function and compared the power consumption with state-of-the-art methods.
-The contributions of this research are as follows:
+We validate the effectiveness of our approach using two SNNs for object segmentation and image classification tasks under both normal and various degraded conditions, such as low light, high occlusion, etc. Further, our method is tested on six different datasets: N-MNIST \cite{Orchard2015ConvertingSaccades}, ESD-1, ESD-2 \cite{Huang2023AEnvironment , huang2024neuromorphic}, DVS128-Gesture \cite{Amir2017ASystem}, N-ImageNet \cite{kim2021n} and CIFAR-10 DVS \cite{Li2017CIFAR10-DVS:Classification} to demonstrate its general applicability.
+Additionally, we conducted an extensive study of the homeostasis (i.e. stability test of neuron firing), an ablation study to understand the impact of elements of the proposed function, and compared the power consumption with state-of-the-art methods.